-Chester Zoo Goes Wild For CEDEC Silver Footpath Gravel In The Wild Worlds Garden Festival
+Chester Zoo Goes Wild For CEDEC Silver Footpath Gravel

-‘One great example of how Pheromones can affect animals behaviour would be the lions at Chester Zoo, who were struggling to produce any cubs,’ explained Tom.
-‘The keepers realised that they had been making feeding time far too easy for the male lion, and he had become lazy and less attractive to the female lions.
+‘One great example of how Pheromones can affect animals behaviour would be the lions at Chester Zoo, who were struggling to produce any cubs.
+The keepers realised that they had been making feeding time far too easy for the male lion, and he had become lazy and less attractive to the female lions.
 The Zoo decided to make it more challenging for the male lion by putting his food in increasingly higher places.
-This built up muscle, showed off his hunting skills and altered his pheromones - soon enough there were little cubs being born.’
+This built-up muscle, showed off his hunting skills and altered his pheromones - soon enough there were little cubs being born.’

-The garden’s aim is to grab visitor’s attention – visually representing how pheromones surround us and influence our daily lives.
+The garden’s aim is to grab the visitor’s attention – visually representing how pheromones surround us and influence our daily lives.
 Immediately grabbing visitors attention, giant 80cm diameter floating atom structures painted in pale pinks and pale blues are immersed throughout the scheme.

 Designed with a woodland theme in mind, the ‘wildlife attractive’ garden needed shade-tolerant under-planting and trees that would also provide food and shelter for a variety of butterflies and insects.
-Within the planting there are information boards with lots of interesting facts about how Pheromones work.
+Within the planting, there are information boards with lots of interesting facts about how Pheromones work.

 The CED Stone Landscape North West team immediately suggested our CEDEC® Footpath Gravel for the Pheromone garden.
 Specially developed by CED to use on footpaths where a natural appearance is desired, CEDEC® Footpath Gravels form a firm but porous structure that retains moisture while allowing any excess to flow through.

-CEDEC®‘s combination of different graded aggregates create a firm, packed surface with approx. 25% compaction, which is still porous and retains moisture due to its reduced clay content.
+CEDEC®‘s combination of different graded aggregates creates a firm, packed surface with approx. 25% compaction, which is still porous and retains moisture due to its reduced clay content.
 Made from granite or quartzite, CEDEC® is tree-friendly and does not affect the soil’s pH balance, making it the ideal product for using in a garden with lots of trees and planting.